Lexicon

 via Charles Bennett (~1988)

 Charles Bennett's measure: the minimum computational resources required to produce an output from its minimal description.
-A random string has shallow logical depth—no shortcut exists to listing it; the shortest program is the string itself.
-A million digits of π has deep logical depth—a short program generates it, but runtime is substantial.
+A random string has shallow logical depth — no shortcut exists to listing it.
+A million digits of π has deep logical depth — a short program generates it, but runtime is substantial.
 A trained neural network has deep logical depth: the architecture is compact, but the search process (gradient descent over billions of tokens) is expensive.
-Logical depth distinguishes valuable structure from noise; it correlates with thermodynamic depth (the irreversible work required to produce the configuration).
+Logical depth distinguishes valuable structure from noise; it correlates with thermodynamic depth.
 Both measure cost of production, not informational content.

 M